North Lincolnshire Council is registered with the Information Commissioner (ICO) as a Data Controller. This is a legal requirement.

 Data Protection Officer

-The General Data Protection Regulation (GDPR) details how organisations that process (use) personal information must protect it, how compliance must be demonstrated, what you as an individual should be told about how your personal information is being processed and what rights you have in relation to this information.
+The UK General Data Protection Regulation (UK GDPR) details how organisations that process (use) personal information must protect it, how compliance must be demonstrated, what you as an individual should be told about how your personal information is being processed and what rights you have in relation to this information.

 We have an Information Governance Framework that provides further detail.